rp-mullen/claymore-engine/README.md

 - **Cross-platform**: Runs on Windows (Linux TBA).
 - **Graphics**: Uses bgfx for rendering, supporting multiple backends.
 - **Physics**: Integrates Jolt Physics for realistic simulations.
-- **Asset Management**: Utilizes Assimp for importing various 3D model formats.
+- **Asset Management**: Creates an asset registry and continuously scans for importable assets in a background thread.
+Animations are parsed and automatically extracted from FBX and converted to a unified avatar mapping for the case of humanoid animations.
 - **Scripting**: Supports C# scripting with .NET 8.0 native interop.
   - HostCLR allows for modern LTS .NET SDK use, JIT compiling that makes scripts more performant than the traditional Mono/IL2CPP
 - **Modular Design**: Engine components are designed to be modular and extensible.